-We have seen in many advanced environments, where German solutions are heavily customized to cater to the sophisticated challenges.
-Although such solutions can be very automated, they require much more time and effort in subsequent upgrades.
+In many advanced environments, German solutions are heavily customized to cater to the sophisticated challenges Although such solutions are possibly very automated, they require much more time and effort in subsequent upgrades.
 Also, it’s more costly to maintain.

 We tend to recommend the construction of an “Asian Template” build on SAP’s best practices if the “source system” which is the template that heavily customized or “unnecessarily complicated” for the Asian subsidiaries.
 Also, if you are planning to have a separate client for the companies in Asia.
 With the condition that the business guidelines of the originating country must be followed.

 c) What is the preferred rollout sequence?